ABC model of flower development: Genetic analysis

 The methodology for studying flower development involves two steps.
 Firstly, the identification of the exact genes required for determining the identity of the floral meristem.
 In A. thaliana these include APETALA1 (AP1) and LEAFY (LFY).
 Secondly, genetic analysis is carried out on the aberrant phenotypes for the relative characteristics of the flowers, which allows the characterization of the homeotic genes implicated in the process.

 Analysis of mutants

 There are a great many mutations that affect floral morphology, although the analysis of these mutants is a recent development.
 Supporting evidence for the existence of these mutations comes from the fact that a large number affect the identity of floral organs.
 For example, some organs develop in a location where others should develop.
 This is called homeotic mutation, which is analogous to HOX gene mutations found in Drosophila.
 In Arabidopsis and Antirrhinum, the two taxa on which models are based, these mutations always affect adjacent verticils.

-This allows the characterization of three classes of mutation, according to which verticils are affected:
+This allows the characterization of three classes of mutation, according to which whorls are affected: